 , learning the style of shoot wrestling under the tutelage of legends Nobuhiko Takada

 and Billy Robinson.
-Kazushi showed brilliancy and ascended swiflty in the roster, but UWF International closed before he could achieve a bigger status.
-He joined Kingdom, a promotion founded from UWF remnants, but he found a new field in the blooming MMA world: where his mentor Takada had failed, falling at the hands of Brazilian jiu-jitsu chieftain Rickson Gracie, Kazushi thrived, gaining popularity after winning the UFC Japan tournament against a BJJ black belt despite being, like Takada, just a pro wrestler.
-He then moved to PRIDE and showed his skills submitting several BJJ fighters, eventually making the impossible at the time and defeating a member of the Gracie family, Royler.
-Sakuraba went to beat Rickson's brother Royce in a fight which made history and turned him into a legend, getting nicknamed "Gracie Hunter", and later added Renzo and Ryan to his record.
-Hailed as a national hero by Japanese press, Sakuraba became PRIDE's native ace, fighting superior opponents throughout a grueling five years career and getting known by his unorthodox, pro wrestling-influenced style.
-Aside from his BJJ hunts, Kazushi also held victories against three of his own's style best wrestler, Masakatsu Funaki
+Kazushi showed brilliancy and began climbing up the roster, but UWF International closed doors before he could achieve a bigger status, so he joined Kingdom, a promotion founded from UWF remnants.
+However, he found a new field in the blooming MMA world: where his mentor Takada had failed, tapping out in the hands of Brazilian jiu-jitsu chieftain Rickson Gracie, Kazushi thrived, gaining popularity after winning the UFC Japan tournament against a BJJ black belt despite being, like Takada, just a pro wrestler.
+He then moved to PRIDE and showed his skills submitting several BJJ fighters, eventually making the impossible at the time and defeating a member of the Gracie family, Royler, Rickson's brother.
+Sakuraba went to beat Rickson's other brother Royce in a fight which made history and turned him into a legend, being nicknamed "Gracie Hunter", and he later added Renzo and Ryan to his record.
+Hailed as a national hero by Japanese press, Sakuraba became PRIDE's native ace, fighting superior opponents throughout a grueling five years career and getting known by his unorthodox, pro wrestling-influenced style and his willingness to be gruesomely beaten down.
+Aside from his BJJ hunts, Kazushi also held victories against three of his own style's best wrestlers, Masakatsu Funaki

 , Ken Shamrock

 and Ikuhisa Minowa.
 Passed his prime, he later moved to HERO'S and DREAM promotions, but his many injuries told the world that his era had passed.
-Currently, Sakuraba is unoficially retired from MMA and working pro wrestling for New Japan Pro Wrestling
+Currently, Sakuraba is unofficially retired from MMA and working pro wrestling for New Japan Pro-Wrestling

 As usual, you can find the basics at The Other Wiki